DontEatThemCookies/ctof/README.md

 ***

-ctof is a library that converts Celsius values to Fahrenheit and vice versa. ctof works with ints and floats, as well as lists, tuples and sets, allowing for multiple values to be converted at once.
+ctof is a library for inter-conversion of Celsius, Fahrenheit and Kelvin values. ctof works with ints and floats, as well as lists, tuples and sets, allowing for multiple values to be converted at once.

 ***